AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 # 🏦 Borrow

-The [Angle Borrowing module](/borrowing-module/README.md) lets you borrow Angle stablecoins like agEUR from crypto collateral **on different chains**.
+The [Angle Borrowing module](/borrowing-module/README.md) lets you borrow Angle stablecoins like EURA from crypto collateral **on different chains**.

 Essentially, you open a vault with a specific token as collateral, and can get a stablecoin loan in exchange.
 If the value of the vault collateral goes below a certain amount compared to the value of your loan, you can get [liquidated](/borrowing-module/vaults/liquidations.md).